The 6 Best Citronella Dog Collars Australia: Tested & Evaluated 2023

 Overall, this is a wonderful product for such a reasonable price point.
 It is simple, effective, and trustworthy - we love it!

-So, we have shown our bias for remote control citronella collars because they are more targeted in their training uses.
+So, we have shown our bias for remote control citronella collars because all members of our research team feel they are more targeted in their training uses.
 That said, in the interest of catering to all, we do have a recommendation for an automatic collar.
 Introducing the ULTPEAK.

 We recommend this as an automatic anti-barking collar because it is quite intelligent in deciphering when your dog is barking and when they are using their voice in other ways.
 This is crucial for the effectiveness of any citronella collar.
 You don’t want your dog to be spritzed if they innocently sneeze!

-This collar is very well received by the owners who use it.
+This collar was very well received by all of our panelists who used it with their dogs.
 It is a high-quality product with a solid build.

 The highly effective rechargeable lithium batteries take 2 hours to fully charge and last up to 7 days of use.